julianfrank/YouTube1/prompt1.md

 12. Ensure that in multiplication the maximum result should be less than 100
 13. In the result reports show correct answers in red and incorrect answers in green
 14. For the parent give and option to clear the localstore
+15. The Test should be fixed for 5 minutes